 The page perforations are a thoughtful feature.
 I’ve ruined many a notebook by tearing out pages.

 I tested out the pen loop with a pencil and some pens.
 It was obvious that my chunky felt tip wouldn’t fit.
 It was a bit big for my pencil.
 My other pens fitted just fine; the metal one was a particularly fine fit.
 Maybe it’s time to commit to writing with something that won’t smudge!

 I absolutely love the conversion pages.
 I don’t know how many times I’ve been cooking and realised that it’s an American cookbook.
 And I have no idea what the conversion is.
 Usually, I guess or try to find another cookbook that has measures and temperatures from in metric, imperial and cups or smear flour all over my phone.
 Ideally, at this point, I make a note in the cookbook but life isn’t ideal so this rarely happens meaning that I repeat the guessing approach over and over again…

 So would I recommend this notebook?
 Yes without a doubt.
 This is a lovely piece that you will feel comfortable using.
 It practically asks you to write all over the pages.
 It will be your constant companion in the kitchen and is a far superior gift for a keen cook to the more standard blank recipe book.

 Stone is currently running a rather successful Kickstarter campaign for this notebook.
 If you want to own your very own Chef’s notebook you can do so for pledging as little as £17.
 The campaign is live until 27 April with delivery for the end of May.

 So I’ll be continuing to use this starting right now by recording the ‘top secret’ recipe for Ink Drops pasta.

 P.S.
-Sadly I have no metal counters so I was unable to test out hidden magnet which stops the notebook sliding away from you and makes looking for the right page while stirring the pan a workable option.
+Sadly I have no metal counters.
+Hence I was unable to test out the hidden magnet!
+This stops the notebook from sliding away from you and makes looking for the right page while stirring the pan a workable option.